msimecek/Image-Recognition-HoL/1-Face.md

 Go to **\_Source** folder and copy **FaceFrontend** to **_Work**.

 If you open the front-end page now, it will attempt to initialize your camera a start a video feed.
 Depending on your browser this may not work - either the browser doesn't support HTML5 camera access (then use another one), or the browser doesn't allow `file:///` to access the camera.
-Let's serve our site on localhost first.
+These commands will run local HTTP server in a directory of your choice:

 ```
 npm install http-server -g